 Okay, it's Friday evening and I've just awoken from a sizeable 'disco nap'.
 The reason?
 Well, I was attempting to write a post all week, but once home from work I found myself slipping into a coma and as a result would come up with nothing blog-wise.
-So, I set out to snooze today in order to awaken feeling fresh for the purpose of creating a mind blowing post of maximum creativity.
+So, I set out to snooze today in order to awaken feeling fresh for the purpose of creating a mind blowing entry of maximum creativity.

 Right.
-You do realise that I wrote the above paragraph about an hour ago?
+You do realise I wrote the paragraph above about an hour ago?
 I think I intimidated myself too much by talking up what I've planned with this post.
-As a result I'm feeling a little frightened that this entry will possibly be the worst I've ever written.
+As a result I'm feeling a little frightened this entry will possibly be the worst I've ever written.
 I suppose if it is, it's not a real problem though, as I don't think many people look at the internet.
 Do they?

 Crap Tourist Destination 101

 Oh yeah, that's certainly the heading I was looking for.
-Yes, it's time to look a wonderful piece of folly that's the Southern Star Observation Wheel which is sitting forlornly in Melbourne Docklands area.
+Yes, it's time to look a wonderful piece of folly of the Southern Star Observation Wheel which is sitting forlornly in Melbourne Docklands area.
 Anyone not from Melbourne would probably say, "Isn't it closed as it fell apart?"
 Um...
 Yes, that's correct.
 This 'tourist attraction' opened in 2009 and only survived a month or so before cracks appeared and barely anyone got to ride the glorified Ferris-wheel.
 Except Ben and I.

 When it was being built I told anyone, anywhere, it was possibly the biggest potential turkey ever created.
 Well, in Melbourne anyway.
 I'm still feeling the trauma of visiting the Canberra 'Dinosaur Park'.